-Z. H. Rao et al., "Three-Dimensional Modeling of Transport Phenomena and Their Effect on the Formation of Ripples in Gas Metal Arc Welding," Journal of Applied Physics, American Institute of Physics (AIP), Jan 2010.
+Z. H. Rao et al., "Three-Dimensional Modeling of Transport Phenomena and their Effect on the Formation of Ripples in Gas Metal Arc Welding," Journal of Applied Physics, vol. 107, American Institute of Physics (AIP), Mar 2010.

 The definitive version is available at https://doi.org/10.1063/1.3326163